graphitemaster/redroid/README.md

 safely shut down the process.

-In daemon mode there is no safe way to shut down the bot other than to send a SIGINT with kill, for that you'll need the PID.
-Optionally you can `killall -3 redroid`.
+In daemon mode there is no safe way to shut down the bot other than to send a SIGUSR1 with kill, for that you'll need the PID.
+Optionally you can `killall -SIGUSR1 redroid`.

+It isn't very probably or often since modules are run in a seperate thread, but if commands stop working you can forcefully restart the command processor by sending `SIGUSR2` to the process.

 If you invoke redroid in a terminal in normal/quiet mode.
-Closing the terminal will force daemonization of the redroid process (SIGHUP).
+Closing the terminal will force daemonization of the redroid process `SIGHUP`.

 Architecture
 ------------